ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 What now>
 {%- endhighlight -%}

-Note that in the staged column, the `AppDelegate.swift` files contains the discrimination of the changes: 1 line added or changed and 6 removed.
+Note that in the staged column, the `AppDelegate.swift` files contain the discrimination of the changes: one line added or changed and six removed.
 You can see what is in the stage using option 6 (diff).

 {%- highlight diff -%}
 What now> 6